JoshuaDull/GitHub-Desktop/_episodes/02-getting-started.md

 ### Publishing to GitHub

 If we go the the directory we set as the 'local path' above, we should see a directory with our repo name.
-In this dorectory, we should see several files that we just created (README, .gitignore, license).
+In this directory, we should see several files that we just created (README, .gitignore, license).

 In order to make our repo public, we need to click 'Publish repository'.
 This will publish our repo to GitHub.com and it will be listed under our list of repositories.